konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 ### 4. Who was involved?

-Use the key `namespace` when logging the namespace of the targeted resource that is being modified.
+Use the key `namespace` when logging the namespace of the *targeted resource* that is being modified or interacted with.
+(Note that the `namespace_name` key is automatically added by the fluent collectors and reflects the namespace in which the controller is running.)

 Include a `user_id` if one exists and is applicable for the event being logged.